 Marketing Lancashire is Lancashire’s place marketing organisation and leads the LVEP (Local Visitor Economy Partnership) for the county.
 Working collaboratively with both local authority and private sector partners to communicate investment opportunities and to showcase Lancashire’s strengths as a place to live, work, study and invest in, as well as a premier destination for visitors.
 Visit Lancashire is the tourist board for the county and a division of Marketing Lancashire.
 Read more

-Lancashire's 2024 Visit Economy STEAM Figures Published
+Lancashire's 2024 Visitor Economy STEAM Figures Published

 Marketing Lancashire is pleased to present the annual STEAM Report for Lancashire’s Visitor Economy, with visitor numbers seeing a 3% increase from the previous 12 months.